spencertipping/tau/m/records.md

 (1) enables binary-search, (2) enables very accurate interpolation search, likely _< O(log log n)_.

+Naturally, these indexes can be generated in streaming form, and they rely on _τ(i)_ estimates to size themselves.

 ## Transit spec
 `utf9` is a `msgpack`-inspired format that differs in a few ways: